Please note that our History of Vaccines website is currently experiencing technical difficulties. We advise users to avoid visiting this website.

 ABOUT the Speaker

-Robert D. Hicks, PhD, is the Director of the Mütter Museum and Historical Medical Library of The College of Physicians of Philadelphia.
+Robert D. Hicks, PhD, is the former Director of the Mütter Museum and Historical Medical Library of The College of Physicians of Philadelphia.
 He also directs the F. C. Wood Institute and holds the William Maul Measey Chair for the History of Medicine.
 Formerly, he supervised exhibits, collections, and educational outreach at the Chemical Heritage Foundation in Philadelphia.
 He has worked with museum-based education and exhibits for over three decades, primarily as a consultant to historic sites and museums.
 This work led Robert to obtain a doctorate in maritime history from the University of Exeter, United Kingdom.
 Concurrent with the museum consulting, Robert worked for the Commonwealth of Virginia as a senior program manager in criminal justice, providing managerial assistance throughout the state.
 Earlier, he performed criminal justice work in Arizona, and obtained BA and MA degrees in anthropology and archaeology at the University of Arizona.
 He also served as a naval officer with the U.S. Naval Security Group.